Professor Nick Eyre

 - The role of local government, trade groups and local communities in energy

-- The interaction energy systems with other components of infrastructure.
+- The interaction of energy systems with other components of infrastructure.

 Current research grants are: